 While other data was used to supplement the findings within the project study, Surveys 1 and 2 provided the majority of data used in the assessment of automation herein.
 This report links all data to its original source in the text.
-All questions and data collection have been aimed to address the following broad objectives of this study:
+All questions and data collection were aimed at addressing the following broad objectives of the study: